Off late, millennials are one of the most heard words, particularly in the west.

 5. Portfolio characteristics – This includes diversification across sectors, allocation to top 10 companies

 This aids in decision-making.
-Thus, we believe while chasing objective is a good thing, an investor should not negate the risk associated.
+Thus, we believe while chasing an objective is a good thing, an investor should not negate the risk associated.
 Thus, millennials should ideally explore mutual funds as an investment instrument.

 Disclaimer: The views expressed in this article are that of the author and not those of Groww.